Filtered formal groups, Cartier duality, and derived algebraic geometry: Liftings to spectral deformation rings

 The data $(\widehat{\GG}, \alpha)$ can be organized into a category $\on{Def}_{\widehat{\GG_0}}(A)$.
 The following classic theorem due to Lubin and Tate asserts that there exists a universal deformation, in the sense that there is a ring which corepresents the functor $A \mapsto \on{Def}_{\widehat{\GG_0}}(A)$.

-\begin{thm}[Lubin-Tate] Let $k$ be a perfect field of characteristic $p$ and let $\widehat{\GG_0}$ be a one dimensional formal group of height $n < \infty$ over $k$.
-Then there exists a complete local Noetherian ring $R^{cl}_{\formalgroup}$ a ring homomorphism
+\begin{thm}[Lubin--Tate] Let $k$ be a perfect field of characteristic $p$, and let $\widehat{\GG_0}$ be a $1$-dimensional formal group of height $n < \infty$ over $k$.
+Then there exist a complete local Noetherian ring $R^{\cl}_{\formalgroup}$, a ring homomorphism

-inducing an isomorphism $R^{cl}_{\formalgroup}/ \mathfrak{m} \cong k$, and a deformation $(\widehat{\GG}, \alpha)$ along $\rho$ with the following universal property: for any other complete local ring $A$ with an isomorphism $A \cong A / \mathfrak{m}$, extension of scalars induces an equivalence
+inducing an isomorphism $R^{\cl}_{\formalgroup}/ \mathfrak{m} \cong k$, and a deformation $(\widehat{\GG}, \alpha)$ along $\rho$ with the following universal property: for any other complete local ring $A$ with an isomorphism $A \cong A / \mathfrak{m}$, extension of scalars induces an equivalence